-- E-filing: TaxAct supports e-filing your forms directly with the IRS upon preparation.
-You can also check in on your e-file status through TaxAct to ensure prompt delivery of your tax forms.
+- E-filing: TaxAct supports e-filing and submits your forms directly to the IRS upon preparation.
+You can also check on your e-file status through TaxAct to ensure prompt delivery of your tax forms.

 - Free support: All plans under TaxAct get complete access to technical support, customer service and online assistance materials.
 These resources walk users through frequently asked questions or snags, and when a major problem with the software comes up, technical support is available to help even free filers.

 - Free mobile app: TaxAct also includes access to a free mobile application for iOS and Android, although its functionality is limited compared to the desktop version of the software.

 As far as pricing goes for TaxAct's free online tax software, the pricing for a federal filing is as advertised: free.
 But there is a cost of $19.95 for state filing.
 Also, you may need to upgrade to one of TaxAct's paid plans if your tax situation is complex.

 Filers with dependents, college expenses and other needs can look at the company's Basic+ option.
 At $14.95, this option includes everything in the free version but also includes unlimited e-mail support from tax professionals.
 Services go all the way up to the Self-Employed+ tier, which costs $77.95 and comes with all the features of every other tier, as well as support for freelance income and year-round tax planning assistance.

 Regardless of which service you choose, we found each plan's price to be competitive against its competitors' offerings.